sukovanej/effect-log/readme.md

 import { exampleEffect } from "./example-logging-effect";

-// These are the defaults, you can ommit the argument
+// These are the defaults.
+You can omit the argument
 // completely if you're okay with the defaults. const logger = PrettyLog.layer({
   showFiberId: true,